imbcmdth/swizzle/README.md

 	return a * b / c;
 }

-//-- Reorder to place the divisor first and partially
+//-- Reorder to place the divisor first and then partially
 //-- apply divisor:
 var multDivBy2 = multDiv.swizzle([1, 2, 0]).bind(null, 2);

 [3, 4, 5, 10].reduce(multDiv2) //=> 75  ie. product(numbers) / (2 ^ length - 1)

-//-- Swizzle can even rearrange the arguments of constructure function
+//-- Swizzle can even rearrange the arguments of constructor functions
 //-- for easier partial application of those silly little things:

 function Rectangle(w, h) {